Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ## Challenges

-1. Research what it means that `URLSession` objects are *asynchronous.*
+1. `URLSession` objects are *asynchronous.* Research what that means and be able to answer the following question:
 - Why did we need to add the following call to `main.async` when presenting the image in **Activity 1**:

 ``` Swift